Hugs in the workplace

 I was in a fish camp when two guys who I know would take a bullet for each other got out of their trucks.
 Instead of the usual Bro handshake, they pulled off the “Up High, Down Low” from Scrubs.
 This is not a move for amateurs.
-Up High, they bumped chests in the normal “I just slam dunked on that biatch” fashion that two team mates will share in an emotional victorious moment.
+Up High, they bumped chests in the normal “I just slam dunked on that biatch” fashion that two teammates will share in an emotional victorious moment.
 The Coue de tat was a PeeWee Herman – esqe dance move.
 This was a coordinated single thrusting of their pelvises forward, towards each other.
 (There was no sword crossing or physical contact.)
-They came close enough that all witnesses took a quick deep breath as they saw what was going to happen, but then were able to let it out, as the two bodies stopped just short of physical contact.
+They came close enough that all witnesses took a quick deep breath as they saw what was going to happen but then were able to let it out, as the two bodies stopped just short of physical contact.
 This actually takes quite a bit of coordination and teamwork.
 Both anglers were collegiate athletes so easy for them.
 I am not coordinated to pull this off.
-This move is probably not appropriate in mixed company, and I wouldn’t recommend this type of hug in the workplace.
+This move is probably not appropriate for mixed company, and I wouldn’t recommend this type of hug in the workplace.
 Amongst a couple of fly fishing guides that live extreme outdoor lifestyles, I don’t think their brotherhood could have been communicated more effectively.
 Yes, I did feel left out.

 Camaraderie team hug